Kapendev/parin/TOUR.md

 The `parin.engine` module is the only mandatory module for creating a game.
 All other modules are optional and can be included as needed.
-The `import parin;` statement in the example above is a convenience import that includes all modules.
+The `import parin` statement in the example above is a convenience import that includes all modules.

 ## Input

-Parin provides a set of input functions inside the `parin.engine` module.
+Parin provides a set of input functions.
 These include:

 ```d
 bool isDown(char key);